BlockhostOfficial/ddos-prot-mc-servers/README.md

 - Cloudflare - if you have the money, go for it, hypixel uses cloudflare

 ### Other
-- https://cosmicguard.com - I'll add this to the list soon
 - https://mcshield.com - CloudFlare spectrum, costs 10$ USD a month, I'll need to learn more about them

 ## Lowering the bandwidth usage